 - 25g bag mini-Ritz crackers

 - rainbow sprinkles for dipping

-- Once the fruit and nut praline is set, bash it up on the baking tray with a rolling pin to make tiny clusters.
-Mix with the chocolate pretzels and crackers and pack in little paper bags.
+Once the fruit and nut praline is set, bash it on the baking tray with a rolling pin to make tiny clusters.
+Mix with the chocolate pretzels and crackers and pack in little paper bags

 A delectable tropical delight with a punch!
-This is the healthiest drink among the picnic food ideas.
+This is the healthiest drink among the picnic foods.

 Aaah!
-Isn’t anything better compared to a fresh glass of lemon juice?
+Isn’t anything better compared to a fresh glass of fresh lemon juice in your picnic basket?
 Stimulating with each taste.

 Made with just 3 ingredients, and bam!
 Easy peasy, lemon squeezy!
 A superbly refreshing beverage ideal for the entire family!
-It is a refreshing drink among all picnic food ideas.
+It is a refreshing drink among all the best picnic food ideas.

 Now there you go!
 Hope our delicious picnic food ideas helped you a little bit.
-For more exciting recipes, follow our website for more.
+For more exciting picnic recipes, follow our website.